 Originally developed for use in hydrological applications under the auspices of the International Water Management Institute, the NEW01 dataset also supports wide range applications (New et al. 2002).
 It is a 10’ spatial resolution dataset at a monthly time scale which covers the 1961-1990 time period.
 It is global and includes some eight climate response variables: temperature, temperature range, sunshine, ground frost frequency, precipitation, wet day frequency, relative humidly and windspeed.
 This product is an improvement on the 30’ (0.5degree) product from New et al. (1999) using a larger database with more meteorological stations records.
 Station data were drawn from the World Meteorological Organization (WMO) and National Meteorological Agencies (NMAs) with the NMAs databases being the largest source of data.
 Stations were subjected to rigorous screening using NCDC quality control protocols with tests related to internal consistency of monthly mean, minimum and maximum as well as checks on the limits/ranged of values.
 Climatological normals were obtained from the WMO and merged with the CRU dataset.

 Prediction was performed using the Thin Plate Spline method with three covariates: latitude, longitude and elevation.
 For computational reasons, the world was divided in 8 overlapping subregions where individual TPS models were run using the ANUSPLIN algorithm (Hutchison 1999?).
 Precipitation is predicted by fitting parameters to a Gamma distribution for each month.
 This approach allowed the interpolation of the mean and coefficient of variation (CV).
 CV was interpolated using latitude, longitude and mean precipitation.
 After fitting the data, stations with the largest the residuals were examined to detect outliers and errors.
-This permitted the detection of errors in horizontal locations (latitude, longitude), in elevation.
+This permitted the detection of errors in horizontal location (latitude, longitude) and elevation.
 Errors in time were identified by recording values that did not follow seasonal patterns.
-NEW01s’accuracy and uncertainty were evaluated using a form of cross-validation method, the TPS Generalized Cross Validation (GCV) measurement (REF, Wood et al. 2006).
+NEW01’s accuracy and uncertainty were evaluated using a form of cross-validation method, the TPS Generalized Cross Validation (GCV) measurement (REF, Wood et al. 2006).
 Using the square root of GCV, RTGCV, patterns of high accuracy were uncovered in dense network areas (e.g. accuracy of 10% for precipitation) and lower accuracy values in high elevation areas with sparse station network (50% accuracy).

 The NEW01 product was also compared to its older version, NEW99 and to the PRISM product using the MAD (Mean Absolute Difference) when possible.
 In order to do so, MADs for NEW99 and NEW99 were calculated for individual stations as well as averaged within five degree grid cells.
 Results indicate that NEW99 and NEW01 products resolve similar mesoscale patterns but that NEW01 provides more details in many areas because of its higher resolution.
 Overall improvement in MAD is greater than 25% based on aggregated grid and; in 90% of the grid cell there were more than 66% of the station-grid MAD improvement.
 Similarly MAD in 5 degree grid cells for mean temperature also showed greater agreement with the station data with only %7 showing increases in MAD and 75% showing decreases in MAD smaller than 0.2 C. So, results demonstrate that there is an overall improvement in prediction of temperature and precipitation as compared to NEW99 product.